-This question can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "You are not able to make him jump like a locust."
 (See: Rhetorical Question)

 a locust

 a large kind of grasshopper that can jump very far and very quickly snorting a very loud sound that horses make with their nose